bluffish/carla_collector/README.md

 # Carla collector

 Lightweight system for gathering data using CARLA.
+Should allow you to effortlessly gather as much data as you want.

 To use, make a new config file.
 The keys should be pretty self-explanatory if you look at the samples.
 Use a config with